AdamSpeight2008/Ideas/AbstractInternalStructureProvider.md

     * Other examples or `Case Else` and `Finally` sections.
   * This section may not appear in all form of block structures.

-##### Preamble Header
+##### Epilogue Header
-This is the first statement of the prologue, typically describing an optional last section of the block.
+This is the first statement of the Epilogue, typically describing an optional last section of the block.
 Eg `Else`, `Case Else`,`Finally`